mrFlick72/saga-spike/README.md

 ## Take in charge the nre sales order saga
 ![](https://github.com/mrFlick72/saga-spike/blob/master/img/SAGA-1.png)
+Basically the process starting from the new sales order request from the first branch return to the external the software id for the new sales order and return while in the other branch the system publish on kafka via spring cloud stream.
+The listener take the message and save the customer like a command on mongo then the list of goods in the original message is splitted, transofrmed for the catalog service and is send to the `Catalog-Service` via a kafka message with spring cloud stream. all the rest of teh process before the aggreagation is choreographed on the other two microservices.
+Even in this case the glue infra microservices is done by messaging wich kafka and spring cloud stream.

 ## Take in charge the aggregation just before to commit or rollback
 ![](https://github.com/mrFlick72/saga-spike/blob/master/img/SAGA-2.png)